Search for High-Energy Neutrino Emission from Radio-Bright AGN: Conclusions

 In this paper, we investigate the possibility that radio-bright AGN contribute to the high-energy astrophysical neutrinos.
 We use an unbinned maximum-likelihood-ratio method~\cite{Braun:2008bg, Braun:2009wp, Abbasi:2010rd, Aartsen:2013uuv} and recently published IceCube muon-track data for 10 years of observation~\cite{Abbasi:2021bvk, data_webpage}.
 The 3388 radio-bright AGN form a complete catalog~\cite{Plavin:2020emb} and are selected from the Radio Fundamental Catalog~\cite{RFCweb}, which collects VLBI observations since 1980 (Sec.~\ref{sec_data_srcs}).
 These sources show very diverse gamma-ray properties.
 The data comprise 1134450 muon-track events in five different construction phases of IceCube from 2008 to 2018, which have different instrumental response functions (Sec.~\ref{sec_data_nus}).
-The unbinned likelihood method (Sec.~\ref{sec_llh}) takes into account the information of every single event and is routinely used by IceCube~\cite{Abbasi:2010rd, Aartsen:2013uuv, Aartsen:2016lir, Hooper:2018wyk, Aartsen:2020eof, Smith:2020oac} and extensively used other astroparticle experiments (e.g., Refs.~\cite{Bays:2011si, Ackermann:2015lka, Ahnen:2016qkx, Abdallah:2018qtu}).
+The unbinned likelihood method (Sec.~\ref{sec_llh}) takes into account the information of every single event and is extensively used by IceCube collaboration~\cite{Abbasi:2010rd, Aartsen:2013uuv, Aartsen:2014cva, Aartsen:2015wto, Aartsen:2016oji, Aartsen:2018ywr, Aartsen:2019fau, Abbasi:2020dfi} and extensively used other astroparticle experiments (e.g., Refs.~\cite{Bays:2011si, Ackermann:2015lka, Ahnen:2016qkx, Abdallah:2018qtu}).

 Our results are as follows.
 From our analysis which investigates every source location (Sec.~\ref{sec_SglSrcAnlys}), we do not find any source with large global significance.
 The two sources with the highest $\text{TS}_\text{max}$ have global significance of only $\simeq1.5\sigma$ and $0.8\sigma$ despite local significance of $\simeq$ $4.1\sigma$ and $3.8\sigma$ (Table~\ref{tab_list_srcs}).
-Our calculated $\sqrt{ \text{TS}_\text{max} }$ of all the sources follow the standard normal distribution (Fig.~\ref{fig_TS_dist}), which implies that the background hypothesis is strongly favored, implying that these radio-bright AGN are not strong high-energy neutrino emitters.
+Our calculated $\sqrt{ \text{TS}_\text{max} }$ of all the sources follow the standard normal distribution (Fig.~\ref{fig_TS_dist}), which implies that the background hypothesis is favored, implying that these radio-bright AGN might not be strong high-energy neutrino emitters.
+This is further and quantitatively supported by our stacking analysis in Sec.~\ref{sec_StackingAnlys}.

 Our stacking analysis (Sec.~\ref{sec_StackingAnlys}), which seeks a correlation between the neutrinos and the sources, does not find a signal (Fig.~\ref{fig_stacking} left).
 All the scenarios we considered have their TS values peak at zero with zero best-fit signal event.
 These null results allow upper limits (95\% confidence level) to be placed on the contribution of these sources to the energy flux of the all-sky diffuse astrophysical neutrinos measured by IceCube~\cite{Aartsen:2015knd, Aartsen:2020aqd} (Fig.~\ref{fig_stacking} right).
 In the equal-weighting scheme that assumes high-energy neutrino emission is independent of the sources' intrinsic properties, these radio-bright AGN account for at most 30.6\% between 16 TeV and 2.6 PeV.
 In the X-band flux-density weighting that weights to the sources by their X-band brightness, these radio-bright AGN account for at most 13.8\%.
 We believe other possibly well-motivated schemes would not lead to a significant correlation, as the distribution of $\sqrt{ \text{TS}_\text{max} }$ of all the sources closely follows the standard normal distribution and none of the sources show strong global significance (Sec.~\ref{sec_SglSrcAnlys}).